-overton\like Overton-like subtraction of densities.
+overton_like Overton-like subtraction of densities.

 This function computes an Overton-like subtraction of two densities.
-It calculates the proportion of the reference density that is above a reference ref The reference channel specified as a vector test The test (potentially positive) channel specified as a vector twosided boolean flag testing whether the area of the density of the test curve above the reference curve will be calculated on both sides of the mode of the test curve
+It calculates the proportion of the reference density that is above a reference overton_like(ref, test, twosided = FALSE)

+ref The reference channel specified as a vector test The test (potentially positive) channel specified as a vector twosided boolean flag testing whether the area of the density of the test curve above the reference curve will be calculated on both sides of the mode of the test curve (TRUE) or only on the positive side of the mode (FALSE, default).